bullhorn/novo-elements/src/elements/button/README.md

     * Available Values: `['left', 'right']`
 - `'inverse' : Bool`
     * Can be added to 'dialogue' theme buttons for buttons on a dark background
+- `'loading' : Bool`
+    * Can be added to all buttons
+    * Adds a loading spinner and disables the button while `loading = true`